dsobral/MBCB/README.md

 We will start with data from the [first cases](https://doi.org/10.1038/s41591-022-01907-y) in early May 2022.

 Briefly, total DNA was extracted from the clinical sample, and shotgun metagenomics sequencing was performed (more details available in the paper).
-Reads were human-depleted using BMTagger and subsequently mapped to the reference genome MPXV-UK_P2 [MT903344.1](https://www.ncbi.nlm.nih.gov/nuccore/MT903344.1).
+Reads were human-depleted using BMTagger and subsequently mapped to the reference genome [MPXV-UK_P2 MT903344.1](https://www.ncbi.nlm.nih.gov/nuccore/MT903344.1).

-Reference:
-Anoterh
+We are going to analyse data from the sample [Monkeypox/PT0005/2022](https://www.ncbi.nlm.nih.gov/nuccore/ON585037.1).
+Due to ethical reasons, only the reads mapping to the monkeypox virus reference are submitted to public repositories, and that is what we will use in our analysis.

+We first need to map the raw sequencing files to the reference genome.
+As you saw in the previous class, for this, we need the fastq files of our sample, as well as the fasta file of the reference genome.
+Then, we will use bwa to align the reads and samtools to transform the SAM file that is the output of bwa into a sorted, indexed, BAM file that will be used for further analysis.

+-  **TASK**: Download the fasta file of the reference from https://www.ncbi.nlm.nih.gov/nuccore/MT903344.1

 https://www.ncbi.nlm.nih.gov/nuccore/NC_063383